 Climbing Mount Olympus: The Two-Day Route

-Mount Olympus typically takes two days to climb, with one night spent in a mountain refuge along the way.
+The Mt Olympus hike typically takes two days to climb, with one night spent in a mountain refuge along the way.
 Of course, there are a variety of routes and a variety of mountain refuges on Olympus, but the majority of those climbing the mountain start from the town of Litochoro and follow the road to Prionia where the hike begins.
-We'll describe one route from here, but first, a few basics.
+We'll describe one particular route, with input from our expert guide Athanasios Pitenis from here.

 The majority of the Mount Olympus ascent isn’t a technical climb, but the finale can be tricky.
 The final section of the climb, from the summit of Skala Peak at 2,882m to the peak of Mytikas at 2,918m is categorised as a YDS (Yosemite Decimal System) Class III rock scramble.
 For context, a Class III is defined as: “Scrambling with increased exposure.
 Handholds are necessary.
 A rope should be available for learning climbers, or if you just choose to use one that day, but is usually not required.
 Falls could easily be fatal.”